COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 1) some business activities are not subject to VAT, such as selected real estate activities, banking and finance, insurance, gaming, and holding companies, etc. The listing is not complete.
 These activities will therefore not be seen as correct economic activities in this context.

 2) all non-business flights without payment are not allowed.
-A market rate compensation (LINK) must be paid to the importing entity.
+A market rate compensation must be paid to the importing entity.

 List of all OPMAS